 HOW PRICE NEGOTIATING WORKS

 If a property only receives one offer, then there’s going to be lots of room to negotiate.
 The buyer and the seller will go back-and-forth with the offer, finally coming to an agreement on price, conditions and other closing details.

 If there are multiple offers, it’s generally a one shot deal.
-You will put in your best offer on the first try, and pretty much hope the seller decides to take your offer.
+Buyers put in their best offer on the first try, and hope the seller decides to accept it.